 Although the Electric Business Act does not explicitly provide for minimum requirements, such as capital requirements, for an acquirer of a generation business, during its deliberation, the Electricity Regulatory Commission comprehensively considers not only the largest shareholder’s financial and technological capacity but also whether the acquisition will affect the sustainable and stable operation of the generation business.

 MOTIE (mainly the Electric Power Division) is the central authority that overseas and administers the government’s electricity supply policy.
-To stabilize electricity supply, MOTIE establishes the master plan for electricity supply and demand every two years, which includes:
+To stabilise electricity supply, MOTIE establishes the master plan for electricity supply and demand every two years, which includes:

 MOTIE also establishes and implements the electric business industry foundation plan; and must establish and publicly notify of standards to maintain the credibility of the electric power system.
 If the credibility of the electric power system is not maintained in accordance with such standards, harming the interest of consumers, the Minister of MOTIE, through the deliberation of the Electricity Regulatory Commission, may order the KPX or electricity business entities to take necessary measures.